What is PCP?

 - Fixed monthly repayments are important for budgeting purposes.

-- You don’t want any restrictions on mileage, car care and servicing or modifications.
+- You don’t want any restrictions on mileage, car care and servicing.